ggeorgovassilis/spring-rest-invoker/README.md

 an invocation of ```findBook``` will result in an HTTP GET request to this url: ```/books?isbn=123```

-When there is also a @RequestBody, then the handling is different - look further down the F.A.Q.
+When there is also a ```@RequestBody```, then the handling is different - look further down the F.A.Q.

 #### What does @RequestBody do?

-You might want to send JSON to a REST service via an HTTP POST request.
-Method arguments annotated with @RequestBody are serialized into JSON and sent to the remote service.
-If there is only a single method argument annotated with @RequestBody, then that argument is serialized and sent over.
+Used when sending JSON to a REST service via an HTTP POST request.
+Method arguments annotated with ```@RequestBody``` are serialized into JSON and sent to the remote service.
+If there is only a single method argument annotated with `@RequestBody`, then that argument is serialized and sent over.
 If multiple arguments are annotated, then each @RequestBody needs to be accompanied by a @RequestParam which specifies the field name of the object.

 In an ideal world we wouldn't need @RequestParam because the invoker would, supposedly, be able to read method argument names and pick URL parameter names accordingly; in Java that's suprisingly hard to do since the reflection API does not expose method argument names.